 For the last 24 years, Hakim got on his knees to pray to Allah five times a day.
-Living in a devout Muslim household, he appeared to have an unshakable faith.
-Yet, when he started dating his Christian girlfriend Aadila, his idea of eternity, God and salvation began to change.
+Living in a devout Muslim household, he appeared to have unshakable faith.
+Yet, when he started dating his Christian girlfriend Aadila, his idea of eternity, God, and salvation began to change.

 In the early stages of their relationship, Hakim tried to persuade his new girlfriend to join his faith, but her commitment and love for Jesus were confusing and captivating at the same time.
 After many months of considering and seeking, Hakim was ready to make a life-changing decision: it was time to follow Jesus.

 Hakim was excited about this new journey, but he was left to develop his new faith completely alone when his relationship ended abruptly.
 With no other Christians living in his hometown, he had no one – not even his own family – to talk with about his conversion.
 Hakim continued to attend Muslim mosques with his family each day for prayer to avoid suspicion.
 And while he wanted to read the Bible regularly, he found it very difficult to understand on his own.

 “I would browse through this religion (Christianity),” he said, “and I felt some change because I found that the Lord actually forgives me when I offer Him my prayers.
 I read some of the Bible, but I understood very little.”

 Turning to the Internet for help, he created a Facebook account dedicated to his new faith and connected with some fellow secret believers in Turkey.
 However, three years later, he was still not getting the depth of relationship with other Christians that he craved.
 He felt like his search for answers was hopeless, and his desire for the Lord was being choked out by the darkness of the world.